 Employees want (and deserve) to have their voices heard.
 Two-way communication between team members and senior leaders is vital to creating a positive work culture.
-Neglecting to ask employees for their ideas and opinions will drive them to look for a new company; 48 percent say that asking for and acting on employee feedback would reduce voluntary turnover.
+A lack of transparency when it comes to company performance and team strategy can cause employees to lose faith in their leaders and question whether their ideas are taken into consideration.

 Lack of employee recognition

-How to Reduce Turnover
+How to Reduce Employee Turnover